openzfs/openzfs-docs/docs/Getting Started/Debian/Debian Bookworm Root on ZFS.rst

-   If you're installing on a laptop or a device where wireless is the primary network option, the above may not be sufficient as you could lack the appopriate firmware for the device and tools to configure the radio.
+   If you're installing on a laptop or a device where wireless is the primary network option, the above may not be sufficient as you could lack the appropriate firmware for the device and tools to configure the radio.
 Install some additional packages to cover that need::